Ice Lakes Basin

-A Guide to the Stunning Ice Lake Basin and Island Lake Hike in Colorado
+Hiking Guide to Stunning Ice Lake Basin and Island Lake in Colorado

 I had been aiming for the Ice Lake Basin hike and Island Lake in Colorado for around a year, and in the middle of August 2019, I finally nailed it!